NorthChild/Resume_Registry_DB/README.md

 # Resume_Registry_DB
 resume database that supports CRUD, made in PHP and JS

-part of my uni assignment
+part of my uni course

 Simple resume database that support Create, Read, Update, and Delete operations (CRUD).
 Its also possible to move user information into its own table and link entries between two tables using foreign keys. there is also some in-browser JavaScript data validation.